vtwenty3/Connect-4-Pure-C/README.md

-# Connect 4 written in C
+# Connect 4 Game written in C

 ## How to run it?
 -To compile and run the game you need Visual Studio C++ Compiler or the Gnu Compiler Collection.